dfed/SafeDI/README.md

 > Declare state objects as private to prevent setting them from a memberwise initializer, which can conflict with the storage management that SwiftUI provides

 `@Instantiated`, `@Forwarded`, or `@Received` objects may be decorated with [`@ObservedObject`](https://developer.apple.com/documentation/swiftui/ObservedObject).
 Note that `@Instantiated` objects declared on a `View` will be re-initialized when the view is re-initialized.
 You can find a deep dive on SwiftUI view lifecycles [here](https://www.donnywals.com/understanding-how-and-when-swiftui-decides-to-redraw-views/).

+#### Inheritance

+In a manual DI system it is simple for superclasses to receive injected dependencies.
+SafeDI‘s utilization of macros means that SafeDI is not aware of dependencies required due to inheritance trees.
+Due to this limitation, superclass types should not be decorated with `@Instantiable`: instead, subclasses should declare the properties their superclasses need, and pass them upwards via a call to `super.init(…)`.

+#### Nested types

+While manually written dependency injection code can work seamlessly with [nested types](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/nestedtypes/), SafeDI currently prevents nested types from being decorated with the `@Instantiable` macro.

 ### Migrating to SafeDI